 - Arts and crafts maker/seller

 Remember, the key to success is not usually having a new idea, but implementing it well, getting customers, and wowing them so that they come back for more and recommend you to others.
-If you’re willing to learn the basics of html, Search Engine Optimization, website marketing, and online sales, the following Internet business ideas might be for you:
+If you’re willing to learn the basics of html, search engine optimization (SEO), website marketing, and online sales, the following internet business ideas might be for you:

 - Website designer